If you cant find what you are looking for here, then please feel free to contact us.

 Items intended to come into close and prolonged contact with skin are restricted to a release rate of 0.2ug/cm2week of nickel.

-A. If for any reason you are not completely satisfied you may return the goods within 14 days of purchase and we will be happy to offer a refund, less deductions for P&P. We do not accept returns of beads which have been taken off their temporary string.
+If for any reason you are not completely satisfied you may return the goods within 14 days of purchase and we will be happy to offer a refund, less deductions for P&P. We do not accept returns of beads which have been taken off their temporary string, or cut stringing supplies & chain.
+Goods must be returned in their original packaging and in a saleable condition.

 Damaged, broken or incomplete orders must be made verbally within 30 days; no responsibility can be accepted after this period.
 This does not affect your statutory rights.
 The goods must be returned in the original condition, with proof of purchase.
 When returning items you MUST contact us first – either call us on 01353 749853 or email email@example.com.
 When returning items you are strongly recommended to obtain proof of posting as we cannot accept responsibility for parcels lost in transit.
 Current EU Hygiene regulations mean that we are unable to exchange or refund earring findings.